Bol Bachchan: Production

 The film was originally expected for a Diwali 2011 release, though was postponed to 2012.
-On Dussehra 2011, director Rohit Shetty who previously directed the comedy flick, Golmaal 3 (2010), did first give actor Ajay Devgn an offer for Golmaal 4, but Devgn claimed "Golmaal 4 will happen next to next year.
+On the occasion of Dussehra in 2011, Shetty initially proposed to Devgn a fourth Golmaal film, but Devgn claimed it "will happen next to next year.
 It's necessary to have two years gap between the two Golmaal films.
 It's not good if it comes every year."
-After the announcement, it was added that Bol Bachchan will be made before Golmaal 4.
+After the announcement, it was added that Bol Bachchan will be made before the fourth Golmaal film.
 In January 2011, it was revealed that actress Asin was roped in for the first female lead.
 Earlier, actress Genelia D'Souza was signed to play the second female lead, but due to her differences with the makers, she opted out of the project and hence the role was offered to Prachi Desai.

-In Comedy Circus, Krushna Abhishek did a performance of Rohit Shetty never giving him a film role to do but having promised him in earlier seasons of the show.
-Rohit was so impressed by the performance that he decided to give Krushna a role in Bol Bachchan.
-Shetty also added co-host Archana Puran Singh from the same show to the film cast.
-It was revealed in the 300th episode special of Comedy Circus, where Rohit Shetty was a guest judge, that Paresh Ganatra was among the cast.
-The film has been shot at various locations, including Rohit Shetty's seemingly favourite Panchgani and Chomu Palace, among other locations.
+As a performer on Comedy Circus, Krushna Abhishek enacted a performance of Shetty never giving him a film role but having promised him in earlier seasons of the show.
+Impressed by the performance, Shetty decided to give Krushna a role in Bol Bachchan.
+He also added co-host Archana Puran Singh from the same show to the film cast.
+It was revealed in the 300th episode special of Comedy Circus, where Shetty was a guest judge, that Paresh Ganatra was among the cast.
+The film has been shot at various locations, including Shetty's seemingly favourite Panchgani environs, as well as Chomu Palace, among other locations.

 Soundtrack

 The music of the film was composed by Himesh Reshammiya, while the lyrics were penned by Sajid-Farhad, Shabbir Ahmed, Swanand Kirkire and Sameer.
-The album was released on 7 June 2012 and included four original soundtracks along with four remix versions of the tracks.
-Three songs were composed by Reshammiya, of which two were featured in the film and one was listed only in the album.
+The album was released on 8 June 2012 and included four original soundtracks along with four remix versions of the tracks.
+Three songs were composed by Reshammiya, of which two were featured in the film and one was listed only in the album; the film marked Reshammiya's reunion with Shetty after his directorial debut Zameen, which coincidentally also starred Bachchan and Devgn.
 One song, "Nach Le Nach Le", composed by Ajay–Atul was also included in the album.
 Among the songs, "Jab Se Dekhi Hai" and "Nach Le Nach Le" became moderately popular.